silentrob/harp-editor/README.md

 Adds ACL and other niceities to Harp Boilerplates.
 Built on top of Harp web server and uses best practices.

+# This is a PREVIEW - PRE-ALPHA
+Note the version is 0.0.0

+$ npm install
-$ harp-editor
+$ node server

-## TODO
- - Make sure calls are appStyle Safe

 ## Features
-- Users
+- Users [Not done]
 - Admin Dashboard
 - Decorates JSON
 - Saves Locally
-- Deployes to Harp Platform
+- Deployes to Harp Platform [Not done]

 ## MVP TODOS